artxia/Action-NotionSite/README.md

 - The speed of access depends on how fast you can access GitHub.
 - Using Cloudflare free workers need to pay attention to the number of daily visits. cloudflare has a CDN effect, which can increase the speed of access to some extent.
 - This project template is just a quick build project, the core project is the key to capture Notion.
 If you have any questions about "crawling" and "generation", we suggest you go directly to the core project. >[loconotion](https://github.com/leoncvlt/loconotion)
-- The default is not enabled to run every 20 minutes, you need to modify the `.github/workflows/pages_deploy.yml` file, remove the only two "#" signs to enable.
+- The default is not enabled to run every 20 minutes, you need to modify the `.github/workflows/pages_deploy.yml` file, remove line 9 and 10 "#" signs to enable.

 # Acknowledgments
 - [loconotion](https://github.com/leoncvlt/loconotion)